fresh-eggs/fresh-eggs.github.io/xband_post.md

 Long before the advent of the modern internet, online gaming had a fractured but active community.
 One piece of hardware that made this possible on the Super Nintendo Entertainment System was the XBAND Video Game Modem.

 After learning about the XBAND through the fantastic Wrestles With Gaming [Documentary](https://www.youtube.com/watch?v=k_5M-z_RUKA), I was initially interested in exploring the device from a security perspective.
-Doing so however quickly led to developing emulation support for the XBAND on SNES in addition to a functional debugging environment.
+Doing so however quickly led to developing emulation support for the XBAND on SNES in addition to building a functional debugging environment.

-I've attempted to document what I learned along the way in the hopes that it serves as a reference for anyone else interested in exploring early internet hardware.
+I've attempted to document what I learned along the way in the hopes that it serves as a reference for anyone else interested in exploring this piece of early internet hardware.

-We'll be begin with covering how emulation support was implemented.
-Following this we'll dig into how the XBAND works and finish with how I was able to execute arbitrary code on my Super Nintendo, through a phone line, in the year 2022.
+We'll begin with covering how emulation support was implemented.
+Following this we'll dig into how some parts of the XBAND work and finish with how I was able to execute arbitrary code on my Super Nintendo, through a phone line, in the year 2022.

 ## XBAND (what is it even?)
 XBAND, designed by Catapult Entertainment, was a video game modem for consoles of the early 90s.
 Efforts to revive the XBAND network have sprung up throughout the years by various groups.
 Most recently, @argirisan from the Retrocomputing network managed to develop and host a functional XBAND server.
 Details on this latest revival are available [here](https://xband.retrocomputing.network/).

 <img src="/assets/xband_set.png" height="300px" width="300px" style="margin-left:auto;margin-right:auto;display:block;width:50%;">

-Having spent time [writing software for the SNES](https://github.com/fresh-eggs/snes-northsec-2021) for the [Northsec CTF](https://nsec.io/competition/) in 2021, I decided to make use of my SNES architecture literacy and spend time looking for memory safety issues on the XBAND for SNES.
+Having spent time [writing software for the SNES](https://github.com/fresh-eggs/snes-northsec-2021) for the [Northsec CTF](https://nsec.io/competition/) in 2021, I decided it would be fun to make use of my SNES architecture literacy by spending time looking for memory safety issues on the XBAND for SNES.

 ## Designing a Debugging Environment
-In order to begin understanding how the XBAND works, I wanted to have a functional debug environment.
+In order to begin understanding how the XBAND works, I wanted a functional debug environment.
 I opted for a software based approach given the limited options available for hardware debugging on the SNES.

 Searching around for emulation support for XBAND on the SNES yielded few results.
 The only attempt I could find was in the [BS-X Project](https://project.satellaview.org).
 Forked from [BSNES](https://github.com/bsnes-emu/bsnes), the BSNES-SX2-v009 source code seemed to begin implementing support for the XBAND ROM but stopped short of fully emulating the hardware modem.

 With that in mind, I began looking for similar emulators with robust debugging.
 I eventually found the debug oriented fork of BSNES named [BSNES-PLUS](https://github.com/devinacker/bsnes-plus).

-I decided it would be worthwhile investing time both porting and finishing the work in BSNES-SX2 over to BSNES-PLUS.
-Getting the XBAND ROM booting in a debug oriented emulator and connecting to the retrocomputing XBAND server was worth doing for my project and for games preservation.
+I decided it would be worthwhile investing time porting and finishing the work in BSNES-SX2 over to BSNES-PLUS.
+Getting the XBAND ROM booting and connecting to the retrocomputing XBAND server in a debug environment felt worth doing for my project and for games preservation.
 The only thing standing in my way was that I had zero experience writing emulators.

 ## Building emulation Support